Medical Coding Specialist

 Do you have job placement help?

-LSCPA does provide job assistance.
-We have a job board that all students can
+- We maintain a job board that students can access while they are enrolled.

 Tonya J. Harbert, CPC